huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 For StableDiffusionXL we need to not only pass `prompt_embeds` (and optionally `negative_prompt_embeds`), but also [`pooled_prompt_embeds`](https://huggingface.co/docs/diffusers/en/api/pipelines/stable_diffusion/stable_diffusion_xl#diffusers.StableDiffusionXLInpaintPipeline.__call__.pooled_prompt_embeds) and optionally [`negative_pooled_prompt_embeds`](https://huggingface.co/docs/diffusers/en/api/pipelines/stable_diffusion/stable_diffusion_xl#diffusers.StableDiffusionXLInpaintPipeline.__call__.negative_pooled_prompt_embeds).
 In addition, [`StableDiffusionXLPipeline`] has two tokenizers and two text encoders which both need to be used to weight the prompt.
-Luckily, [`compel`](https://github.com/damian0815/compel) takes care of SDXL's special needs - all we have to do is to pass both tokenizers and text encoders to the `Compel` class:
+Luckily, [`compel`](https://github.com/damian0815/compel) takes care of SDXL's special needs - all we have to do is to pass both tokenizers and text encoders to the `Compel` class.

+Let's first make sure we have the newest version of compel installed:

+``
+pip install --upgrade compel
+``

+Now we can run an example.

 ```py
 from compel import Compel, ReturnedEmbeddingsType